robertnurnberg/caissatrack/Readme.md

 daily with the help of the script `cdbbulkpv.py` from [cdblib](https://github.com/robertnurnberg/cdblib), and the obtained statistics are written to [`caissatrack.csv`](caissatrack.csv).
-Moreover, each day the hundred positions with the currently shortest PVs on cdb (ignoring PVs ending in a two-fold repetition) are written to [`caissa_daily_shortest.epd`](caissa_daily_shortest.epd), and the positions with absolute evaluations in the interval [85, 105]
+Moreover, each day the thousand positions with the currently shortest PVs on cdb (ignoring PVs ending in a two-fold repetition) are written to [`caissa_daily_shortest.epd`](caissa_daily_shortest.epd), and the positions with absolute evaluations in the interval [85, 105]